kayceesrk/kayceesrk.github.io/_posts/2026-06-13-an-oxcaml-book-that-runs.md

 public: the lecture content is under CC BY-NC-SA, and the build toolchain (the markdown-to-site compiler and the quiz backend) is ISC.
-If you teach OCaml and want the pipeline, the fenced-div system, or the in-browser VM tooling, take it.
+If you teach OCaml and want the pipeline, the fenced-div system, or the in-browser VM tooling, it is yours to reuse.

 ## Learning from the learners